Sotatek-NghiaHo/EX200/Red-Hat-System-Administration-I/Lab/lab.md

 Note: From lp(1), you learn that the -P option specifies the page list to print in the document.
 The lp command spools to the default printer, and sends only the page range to start on 2 and to end on 3.
 Therefore, one valid answer is lp passwd.ps -P 2-3.

-6. Use the Firefox browser to open the system's man page directory (/usr/share/doc) and browse to the `man-db` package subdirectory.
+**6. Use the Firefox browser to open the system's man page directory (/usr/share/doc) and browse to the `man-db` package subdirectory.
 View the provided manuals.
 After you finish reviewing the man-db manuals, locate and browse to the kexec-tools package subdirectory.
-View the `kexec-kdump-howto.txt` file, which describes important system configurations that are stored in the `/etc/sysconfig directory`.
+View the `kexec-kdump-howto.txt` file, which describes important system configurations that are stored in the `/etc/sysconfig directory`.**

-6.1 Use firefox `/usr/share/doc` to view system documentation.
+*6.1 Use firefox `/usr/share/doc` to view system documentation.
 Browse the `man-db` subdirectory.
-Click the manuals to view them.
+Click the manuals to view them.*

 [student@workstation ~]$ firefox /usr/share/doc
 The firefox command might return output that is unrelated to the Satellite console.